 Reader Question – One of our family’s favorite foods is oysters.
-Whenever we find oysters on sale, I immediately go on a buying spree – frequently buying more than we can possibly eat in a few days!
-Since I don’t want any of these oysters to waste, I would like to know if I can freeze them and eat them later.
+Whenever we find oysters on sale, I immediately go on a buying spree – frequently buying more than we can eat in a few days!
+Since I don’t want any oysters to waste, I would like to know if I can freeze them and eat them later.

 Fresh and raw oysters are great treats for children and adults alike!
-Whether during the cold season of winter or during the warm days of summer, you can eat this salty seafood through shucking and slurping, or cook it into your favorite meals.
+Whether during the cold winter or the warm summer days, you can eat this salty seafood by shucking and slurping or cooking it into your favorite meals.

 Yes, you can freeze oysters.
 Oysters may be frozen while in their shells or shucked with the oyster liquor.
 However, once oysters have been frozen, they cannot be consumed raw because the freezing process kills them.
-You can still cook them in various soups, stews, casseroles, and chowders.
+However, you can still cook them in various soups, stews, casseroles, and chowders.
 The texture and flavor of the frozen oysters vary from that of raw ones but can still add that distinct taste to any meal.

 Can You Freeze Oysters?

 If you have enough space in your freezer, keep the live oysters within their shells to retain a more flavorful taste.
 Make sure that the shells are scrubbed clean to avoid any mess when thawing them out.

-Test whether an oyster is still alive by tapping on their shells.
+Test whether an oyster is still alive by tapping on its shells.
 The shells should close tightly.
 Any oysters with open shells should be thrown out as they are already dead.

-Shucking can be done ahead of time, for convenience or for storage purposes.
+Shucking can be done ahead of time for convenience or storage purposes.
 After shucking and cleaning the oysters from shells, submerge them in the oyster liquor.
-Add water if the liquor is not enough to cover the oysters.
+Add water if the alcohol is not enough to cover the oysters.

 Remember that freezing kills the oysters!
 This means that you cannot eat them raw after freezing.
 Instead, cook the oysters and add them to your favorite casseroles and meals.